FAS Faculty Research Fund Guidelines

 Research funds are allocated to faculty for a specified period of time.
 Within this period (usually three years), unused funds may be rolled over from year to year.
 However, any balance remaining at the end of the specified period will revert back to Arts & Science.
 To renew a Faculty Research Fund, a request should be directed to the appropriate Divisional Dean before the fund expires.

 The Faculty Research Fund is intended to provide faculty members with more freedom in administering their funds and make the processing of transactions and reimbursements more efficient.
 Along with the flexibility and ease of use faculty have in spending their research funds comes the responsibility to review accounts to ensure that transactions are properly recorded and that the balance is correct on a current basis.

 Organization Budget Reports (OBRs) are available over the web to the faculty member and Department Administrator through NYU e-Reports.
 Faculty should take the opportunity to review the charges made to the account.
 If there appear to be inaccuracies, they should contact their Department Administrator for resolution.

 Examples of acceptable expenditures are as follows:

 - Books, reprints, and subscriptions to academic journals.

 - Computer software and hardware: All capital acquisitions remain the property of NYU even if the item is cost-shared with the faculty member's personal funds.
-All computer orders must be approved by Richard Israel in the Office of FAS Computer and Information Technology, and ordered through university systems such as Purchasing/ibuy or the NYU Computer Store.

 - Research assistants: If a faculty member hires a full-time RA, the student must meet the requirements of the Graduate School of Arts & Science.